bytecodealliance/javy/docs/docs-using-dynamic-linking.md

-To successfully instantiate and run a dynamically linked Javy module, the execution environment must provide a `javy_quickjs_provider_v<version>` namespace for importing that links to the exports provided by the `javy_quickjs_provider.wasm` module.
+To successfully instantiate and run a dynamically linked Javy module, the execution environment must provide a `javy_quickjs_provider_v<version>` namespace for importing that links to the exports provided by the `plugin.wasm` module.
 Dynamically linked modules **cannot** be instantiated in environments that do not provide this import.